Jp1Github/Jp1Github/README.md

 🌱 My skills and education

 I finished the Data Scientist bootcamp at Brainstation in September 2023 and I am overly excited to apply the knowledge and skills I gained.
-I have experience in data analysis, data cleaning, data visualization, machine learning, and programming languages such as Python, R, SQL, and HTML.
+I have experience in data analysis, data cleaning, data visualization, machine learning, and programming languages such as SQL and Python.
-I am proficient in using tools such as Microsoft Excel, Power BI, RStudio, Visual Studio Code, and GitHub.
+I am proficient in using tools such as Microsoft Excel, Tableau, Power BI, Visual Studio Code, and GitHub.

 💞️ My goals and interests

 I am looking for work and collaboration opportunities with other data analysts/scientists to further enhance my data analytics skills and learn from their expertise.
 I am passionate about finding insights from data and creating impactful solutions for real-world problems.
-I enjoy exploring new datasets, technologies, and methodologies that can help me improve my data science skills and knowledge.
+I enjoy exploring new datasets, technologies, and methodologies that can help me improve my data science skills, understanding and knowledge.

 📫 How to reach me

 You can reach me through my email at jpnar_99@yahoo.com or my [LinkedIn] profile.
-You can also check out my [GitHub] repositories to see some of the projects I have worked on.
+You can also check out my [GitHub] repositories to see the projects I have worked on and learning various tools.

 : https://www.linkedin.com/in/john-narvaez-7220164a/ : https://github.com/jpnarvaez
 <!---